Bachelor of Arts in English

 Experiential Learning for English Majors

-Housed in our department is the Drexel Publishing Group (DPG) where students can be published as early as their first year in The 33rd, an anthology of Drexel student and faculty writing; become an intern at the Painted Bride Quarterly, an internationally recognized literary magazine; write for 5027 Mac, an online magazine of student writing; or for Maya, the undergraduate literary magazine.
+Housed in our department is the Drexel Publishing Group (DPG) where students can be published as early as their first year in The 33rd, an anthology of Drexel student and faculty writing; work as an intern at the Painted Bride Quarterly, an internationally recognized literary journal; or act as publication support or write for Write Now Philly online literary magazine focused on Philadelphia or for , the undergraduate literary magazine.
+Our dedicated and award-winning faculty enable creativity and rigor within a supportive environment.

 English Senior Project